rebornix/logseq-open-in-code/README.md

 ![demo](./demo.gif)

-### Usage
-Default shortcuts
+## How to Use

+The application provides default keyboard shortcuts for ease of use:
-- open graph: `mod+shift+o`
+- To open the graph, use `mod+shift+o`.
-- open current page: `mod+o`
+- To open the current page, use `mod+o`.
-- open current block: `mod+alt+o`
+- To open the current block, use `mod+alt+o`.

-Or type names in the command palette to see corresponding commands.
+Alternatively, you can enter the command names in the command palette to execute the corresponding commands.

-Notice also a existent keybinding `ctrl+d ctrl+a` in Logseq which opens current page in default app.
+Please note that Logseq has an existing keybinding `ctrl+d ctrl+a` which opens the current page in the default app.

-Any application, as long as it supports url scheme, could be added as an option.
-Feel free to tweak `generateUrl` function in `src/App.vue`.
+Not just vscode, it is possible to open in any application that uses URL schemes.
+In the source code, you can modify the `generateUrl` function in `src/App.vue` to add more applications.

-### Development
+## Development Instructions

+To set up the development environment:
-- `npm install` in terminal to install dependencies.
+- Run `npm install` in the terminal to install the necessary dependencies.
-- `npm run build` or `npm run watch` to build.
+- Use `npm run build` or `npm run watch` to build the application.
-- `Load unpacked plugin` in Logseq Desktop client.
+- Use the `Load unpacked plugin` option in the Logseq Desktop client to load the plugin.